cvonk/vscode-starters/ESP32/README.md

 - connect the target
 - use [Zadig](https://zadig.akeo.ie/) » Options » List All Devices » use driver `WinUSB v6` for `Dual RS232-HS (Interface 0)`. ([or libusbk](https://gnu-mcu-eclipse.github.io/arch/riscv/ftdi-jtag-drivers/))
 - Device Manager should reveal
-  - the JTAG on interface 0 will not show up, because WinUSB is a user-space device driver
+  - the JTAG on interface 0 will not show up, because WinUSB is a user-space driver
   - the UART on interface 1 as "Ports (COM & LPT) » COM8"

 Compile and debug